Alberta Highway 3A: Monarch

 The second segment is 6.8 km in length, beginning 21 km east of Fort Macleod.
 Highway 3A splits to the north from Highway 3 and runs through the Hamlet of Monarch along the Canadian Pacific Railway tracks, before merging with Highway 23 and rejoining Highway 3 at a point 19 km west of Lethbridge.
 The highway was commissioned in 1996 when Highway 3 was twinned and realigned in the area.

+Monarch is one of a number of small hamlets in the agricultural corridor between Fort Macleod and Lethbridge that developed as service points for surrounding grain and mixed farms in the early twentieth century.
+The Canadian Pacific Railway tracks run alongside the Highway 3A alignment through Monarch, as they do for many small communities established along CPR branch lines in this part of the province.
+The alternate route crosses the Oldman River near the western boundary of Lethbridge County; the river flows eastward through a broad agricultural valley before reaching Lethbridge.
+The 1996 twinning of Highway 3 in this area relocated the through-traffic corridor to a new alignment south of Monarch, leaving the route through Monarch as a provincially maintained alternate.

+Highway 23, which joins the alternate route at an interchange in Monarch and concurrently follows Highway 3A east to the point where both rejoin Highway 3, connects northward through Lethbridge County toward Vulcan and the communities of central Alberta's Vulcan County.